chrisjacobsen/before-after-slide/README.md

 you can set the classes of the extra mark-up

-You can completely customise the line that splits before and after
+you can completely customise the line that splits before and after

 you can specify where to bind the mouse event for overflow (defaults to the image container)